Kasyfil97/PRNet-MTCNN/README.md

 - numpy
 - opencv2
 - MTCNN
 - You could download the model in [Google Drive](https://drive.google.com/file/d/1UoE-XuW1SDLUjZmJPkIZ1MLxvQFgmTFH/view) for original code (TF 1.14).
-Buat for TF 2.x, the model is in `Data` folder.
+But for TF 2.x, the model is in `Data` folder.

 GPU is highly recommended.
 The run time is ~0.01s with GPU(GeForce GTX 1080) and ~0.2s with CPU(Intel(R) Xeon(R) CPU E5-2640 v4 @ 2.40GHz).